Kalzncc/Kalzncc/README.md

-Chasing for master degree in IIE,CAS.
+Pursuing for master degree with IIE,CAS.